rcazzara/seldovia/_people/Bloch_Adam.md

 source_file: Cemetery Directory
 ---

-**ADAM BLOCH, SR.** was born in Bavaria, Germany sometime between 1840 and 1843.
+**ADAM BLOCH, SR.** was born in Virginia sometime between 1840 and 1843.
-He came to the USA with his parents and at least one grandmother.
 He claimed that his parents, who died months apart from one another, told him that he was born 2 Jul 1840 in Bavaria, Germany, though he may actually have been born as late as 1843, perhaps fudging his birth year to appear a few years older in his application for a war pension.
 After